Strongest Nail Shapes

 Supplements

-It’s always best to get your vitamins and minerals directly from your diet because your body has an easier time absorbing all those nutrients from food.
+It’s always best to obtain your vitamins and minerals directly from your diet, as your body has an easier time absorbing all the nutrients from food.

-You can easily find a B vitamin complex and a daily multivitamin that contains a slew of other important vitamins.
+You can easily find a B vitamin complex and a daily multivitamin that contains a variety of other essential vitamins.

 Limit Exposure To Harsh Chemicals